boldare/testing-framework/docs-sources/source/includes/_installation.md

 sudo apt-get install build-essential nodejs`

 ## Java
-Oracle Java may be needed here.
+Oracle Java may be needed because of the BrowserMob Proxy (OpenJDK may not work correctly).
 You can install it and set as default version using:
 `sudo apt-get install python-software-properties && sudo add-apt-repository ppa:webupd8team/java && sudo apt-get update && sudo apt-get install oracle-java8-installer`.